 - Do not walk alone, especially at night

 - Report suspicious activities to security/law enforcement

-At the start of the quarter, the security department provides safety awareness information during new student orientation.
+At the start of the quarter, the Security Office provides safety awareness information during new student orientation.

 For more information about crime prevention contact the Security Office.
 It has numerous brochures on self-protection, personal safety, preventing crime, date rape and reducing campus theft.

-Hard copies are available at the security office - Building 25.
+Hard copies are available at the Security Office in Building 25.